CyberTrainingUSAF/Powershell_Training/07_MultiTasking_background_Jobs/01_Multi_tasking_windows_powershell.md

  Stopping

 If you need to swing the so-called heavy hammer, you can run either of the following commands to remove every job in the queue, regardless of its status:

 ```powershell

 Get-Job | Remove-Job

 Remove-Job *
 ```

+---

+The power instruction is complete.
+PLease do not stop practicing using this scripting tool.
+There is no better way to learn than to take the knowledge provided, and use that to start your own learning effort.
+Good Luck!

+---

+<a href="https://github.com/CyberTrainingUSAF" > Return to Cyber Training page </a>